diegoasua/tasky/README.md

 # Tasky

-A very simple ToDO list app in React based on [this tutorial](https://www.youtube.com/watch?v=hQAHSlTtcmY).
+A very simple ToDo list app built in React.